 Although there is a lot of speculation about the origins of ebelskivers, the consensus seems to be that they originated in Denmark around the time of the Vikings.
 The first pan used to make ebelskivers may have been the dented shield of a tired, hungry Viking warrior.
 They were most certainly not the festive versions we see today, stuffed with chocolate, caramel, sautéed apples, mascarpone, peanut butter, and Nutella.

-This is not to say that they are not a celebrated treat in Denmark to this day, most often enjoyed in December.
+Nevertheless, they are a celebrated treat in Denmark to this day, most often enjoyed in December.

 To push the whole adventure over the top, I filled some of the ebelskivers with Burnt Caramel and others with thick Peanut Butter Caramel Sauce—turning the idea of a festive breakfast into a memorable dessert.

 But whether to go simple or fancy is up to you.
-Just be sure to review these tips and tricks and watch the videos before diving in.
+Just be sure to review these ebelskiver tips and tricks, and watch the videos before diving in.

 - Regardless of how you spell ebelskiver/aebleskiver, the pronunciation is ay bil skee ver: like this.